johnstonstu/BTCUSD_Median/readme.md

     - build function to accept different ammountBtc in hitbtc_orders.

-    - do math on base point loss / gaian
+    - do math on base point loss / gain

     - output data to graph, json or database